 What’s more, polyester products are manufactured using dangerous pollutants that are dangerous to both the environment and human health.

-I discovered that there’s a ton of different down alternative filling varieties each with its own unique characteristics.
+There are other down alternative filling varieties, each with its own unique characteristics.

 I waded through tons of product descriptions and researched all the trademarked names.
 It turns out that, unlike other pillow fillings, the down alternatives aren’t very consistent.
 One pattern was clear however… It appears that the most popular options (also the cheapest) are stuffed with traditional polyester fiberfill.